joshr90/ShinyWhale/README.md

 2.  recovered dead, or
 3.  neither seen nor recovered

-The culmination of observations for each whale during the sampling periods for the study forms the capture history.
+The culmination of observations for each individual during the sampling periods for the study forms the capture history.
+Each year of the capture history represents a year for the study population, which we set as the first month of the reproductive period, which can be set by the user in the *Capture Histories* tab of the app.
 The capture history is then combined with an additional period at the beginning of the study period where all individuals are assigned a **3** (neither seen nor recovered) which results in the observation matrix.